Search and Seizure Law Under the 4th Amendment

 Search Incident to Arrest

-This one may seem too obvious to even say but it comes up in court quite frequently.
+This search warrant exception may seem too obvious, but it comes up in court quite frequently.
 Officers may search and seize objects in plain view when they have probable cause to believe that the item in question is evidence of a crime, contraband, or otherwise subject to seizure.
-And the baseline requirement is that the officer must be in a place where he has a right to be when he observes the object to be seized.
+And the baseline requirement is that the officers must be in a place where they have a right to be when they observe the object believed to be evidence of a crime.
 Subdivisions of this exception are the plain touch exception and the plain smell exception.
-For example, if an officer does a Terry Pat Down search by feeling the outside of a person’s pants for weapons and he feels what is obviously a pistol, the officer can go in the subjects pocket and retrieve the evidence.
+For example, if an officer does a pat-down search by feeling the outside of a person’s pants for weapons and feels what is seemingly a pistol, the officer can go in the subject’s pocket and retrieve the evidence.

-How would I know if a search is legal or if evidence should be dismissed, expunged or suppressed?
+“How would I know if a search is legal or if evidence should be dismissed, expunged, or suppressed?”

 Moral of the Story